 As part of the transaction with Blackstone the three representatives of JC Flowers & Co resigned, being Mr. J.C.
 Flowers, Mr. R.L.
 Carrión and Mr. M.J.
-Christner resigned as per 30 December 2020.
-Since JC Flowers & Co. became the shareholder end 2005, Mr. Flowers served on the Supervisory

-Board for 12 years, Mr. Carrión for over 3 years and Mr. Christner for almost 10 years.
+Christner who resigned on 30 December 2020.
+Since JC Flowers & Co. became the shareholder at the end of 2005, Mr. Flowers served on the Supervisory Board for 12 years, Mr. Carrión for more than 3 years and Mr. Christner for almost 10 years.
 The Supervisory Board is grateful for their important contribution to the Supervisory Board and the company.
 Their valuable input supported NIBC in its transformation into the company it is today.